MVC

 Session variables: - By using session variables we can maintain data from any entity to any entity.

-Hidden fields and HTML controls: - Helps to maintain data from UI to controller only.
-So you can send data from HTML controls or hidden fields to the controller using POST or GET HTTP methods.
+Helps to maintain data from UI to controller only.
+So you can send data

 Below is a summary table which shows different mechanism of persistence.